-The third step enriches the text by collecting additional information and keywords to reinforce the initial outline.
-We use the search function $f_{\text{search}}$ with the generated title $t$ as the query to retrieve the top-1 blog document, $D_{\text{sim}}$:

-In our implementation, we employ the NAVER search API\footnote{https://developers.naver.com/docs/serviceapi/ search/blog/blog.md} to retrieve the top-1 document among similar blog posts.
-From the blog document, we extract keywords $K$ using the $f_{\text{llm}}$ with a prompt configuration $\phi_3$:

-The extracted keywords and additional information from the search results lead to a more specific writing plan, improving the quality of the generated text.
+\textbf{Step 3: Browse for Information} The third step enriches the text by collecting additional information and keywords to reinforce the initial outline.
+We use the search function $f_{\text{search}}$ with the generated title $t$ as the query to retrieve the top-1 blog document, $D_{\text{sim}}$: In our implementation, we employ the NAVER search API\footnote{\href{https://developers.naver.com/docs/serviceapi/search/blog/blog.md}{https://developers.naver.com/docs/serviceapi}} to retrieve the top-1 document among similar blog posts.
+From the blog document, we extract keywords $K$ using the $f_{\text{llm}}$ with a prompt configuration $\phi_3$: The extracted keywords constitute the additional information from the search results, leading to a more specific writing plan, improving the quality of the generated text.